PCH meaning: what is Personal Contract Hire?

 Can I buy the car after my Personal Contract Hire agreement has ended?

-The answer is generally no, because of the way the financial agreement has been set up by the leasing company (which is the legal owner), which has HMRC and VAT implications.
+Generally not because of the way the financial agreement has been set up by the leasing company (which is the legal owner), which has HMRC and VAT implications.
 However, every lender has a different policy and some do have arrangements with remarketing companies that enable you to buy the car.

 Can I cancel my Personal Contract Hire agreement early?

+You can, but you will need to check the cancellation policy.
 PCP and HP agreements are required to have ‘voluntary termination’ clauses, but this is not the case with a PCH, so ending a lease early is usually at the discretion of the lender.
 The agreement’s documentation will contain details of the lender’s cancellation policy, so it’s worth checking it before speaking to them.
 If you still want to cancel, contact the lender first and come to an agreement: if you just stop making payments, the agreement won’t be cancelled and your credit score will take a big hit.

 What happens if I can’t keep up with my Personal Contract Hire payments?